-In the current financial environment, the often misunderstood municipal bond market is not considered to be a “core” asset class by many market participants, nor is it labeled as such by institutions that offer financial products.
-It can be argued that investment-grade municipal bonds have some qualifications to be “core.”
+In the current financial environment, the often misunderstood municipal bond market is not considered to be a “core” asset class by many investors, nor is it labeled as such by institutions offering financial products to investors.
+However, it could be argued that investment-grade municipal bonds meet some qualifications to be “core.”

-In this paper, we have examined some of the reasons U.S. investment-grade municipal bonds should be considered a “core” asset class.
+In this paper, we have examined some of the reasons U.S. investment-grade municipal bonds could be considered a “core” asset class.

-According to the Federal Reserve, the municipal bond market had over USD 3.88 trillion outstanding as of December 2016.
-There are approximately 1.5 million different municipal bonds outstanding, from tens of thousands of different issuers.
-Issuers of municipal bonds include local municipalities, school districts, improvement and economic districts, counties, and states.
+According to the Securities Industry and Financial Markets Association (SIFMA), the municipal bond market had over USD 3.7 trillion outstanding as of June 2019.
+There are approximately 1.6 million different municipal bonds outstanding, from tens of thousands of different issuers.

 The average rating (from Moody's, S&P Global Ratings, or Fitch) of investment-grade bonds in the S&P National AMT-Free Municipal Bond Index is higher than the average rating of bonds in the S&P U.S. Investment Grade Corporate Bond Index.
 The low interest rate environment following the global financial crisis spurred many corporations to take on more leverage.
 As a result, the composition of the U.S. investment-grade corporate bond market changed dramatically—as of July 31, 2019, over 55% of the U.S. investment-grade corporate bond market was BBB-rated.
 Exhibit 1 compares the credit profile of the investment-grade municipal bond market to the U.S. investment-grade corporate market.